dimitris-damianos/EuroHPC-Basics/sft/preprocessing/README.md

 ## Models
 Similarly to the datasets:
+1) dowload_base_model.py
-1) tar -czvf models--Qwen--Qwen3-0.6B.tar.gz hf\_cache/models--Qwen--Qwen3-0.6B
+2) tar -czvf models--Qwen--Qwen3-0.6B.tar.gz hf\_cache/models--Qwen--Qwen3-0.6B
-2) scp models--Qwen--Qwen3-0.6B.tar.gz [username@login.leonardo.cineca.it](mailto:username@login.leonardo.cineca.it):/leonardo\_work/project\_name/
+3) scp models--Qwen--Qwen3-0.6B.tar.gz [username@login.leonardo.cineca.it](mailto:username@login.leonardo.cineca.it):/leonardo\_work/project\_name/
-3) tar -xzf models--Qwen--Qwen3-0.6B.tar.gz
+4) tar -xzf models--Qwen--Qwen3-0.6B.tar.gz

 ## SFT formatting
 With the script sft\_formatting.py the data format is converted into a format suitable for SFT (Supervised Fine-Tuning) – either prompt-completion pairs for instruction tuning or conversation for chat template.

+## Tokenization
+Tokenization is performed in sft.py.

 ## Using HF CACHE
 Downloading models and datasets using the usual `transformers` and `datasets` methods, saves copies of said data on the cache.
 The compute nodes have access to these models, so it is a simple and viable alternative.